gkonig/Superpy/report.md

 ### 01. MANAGING THE CSV FILES

-When setting up the csv files with the product data, instead of having two separate files about the same product but with separate data other than the unique id number, I created the class product already with the sale columns which stay empty in the purchases.csv file.
-Until the product is sold, then pandas will take the data from the purchases.csv and write it in the sales.csv with the added sales data.
+When setting up the csv files with the product data, instead of having two separate files about the same product but with separate data other than the unique id number, I created the class *Product* already with the sale columns which stay empty in the *purchases.csv* file.
+Until the product is sold, then pandas will take the data from the *purchases.csv* and write it in the *sales.csv* with the added sales data.

 Examples of the data in the csv files:

-Purchases.csv
+**Purchases.csv**
 ```
-name,buy_price,expiration_date,product_id,buy_amount,sell_amount,buy_date,sell_date,sell_price
+name,buy_price,expiration_date,product_id,buy_date,sell_date,sell_price
-banana,1.0,2023-11-12,99aaa2cd-b20f-49fe-8706-b60a9a7fd397,10,,2023-11-05,,
+banana,1.0,2023-11-12,99aaa2cd-b20f-49fe-8706-b60a9a7fd397,2023-11-05,,
 ```

-Sales.csv
+**Sales.csv**

 ```
-name,buy_price,expiration_date,product_id,buy_amount,sell_amount,buy_date,sell_date,sell_price
+name,buy_price,expiration_date,product_id,buy_date,sell_date,sell_price
-banana,1.0,2023-11-12,99aaa2cd-b20f-49fe-8706-b60a9a7fd397,10,5,2023-11-05,2023-11-10,2.0
+banana,1.0,2023-11-12,99aaa2cd-b20f-49fe-8706-b60a9a7fd397,2023-11-05,2023-11-10,2.0
 ```
 This in return made it easier to make the calculations for the reports, as seen in the example below:

 ```
-# function to calculate the revenue
+# function to calculate the revenue(used in revenue and profit)
 def calculate_revenue(initial_date):
     sold_inventory_df = Product.load_data_into_dataframe('sales')[['Sell Date', 'Sell Price']].dropna()
     loaded_date = load_current_date_from_file()